With another financial year coming to a close, it’s time for SMSF trustees to review their funds and finalise their annual tasks.

 10. Review your current investment strategy

-With the start of the new financial year and the new legislation now in effect, it could be a good time to review your investment strategy.
+With the start of the new financial year, it could be a good time to review your investment strategy.
 SMSF trustees are required by law to review their investment strategy regularly and to do so every 6 and 12 months is a good discipline to adhere to.

 Reviewing fund performance to plan and revisiting the purpose and circumstances of the fund and its members will help determine if the initial goals and potential outcomes remain relevant and achievable.